aws-samples/aws-modernization-with-exasol/content/5_AdvancedAnalytics/05_04_use_case.md

 ### Poll Training Status

 As mentioned in the above section, the training SQL script runs asynchronously.
 Therefore, you don't have to wait for the training to finish.
-However, you can poll the status of the Autopilot training job with the polling SQL script provided by <i>Exasol SageMaker-Extension</i>.
+However, you can poll the status of the Autopilot training job with the polling SQL script provided by _Exasol SageMaker-Extension_.
 This SQL command takes the name of the job whose status will be queried, namely JOB_NAME, as input and returns the current status of the job.
 For more information please check the User Guide.
 You can execute the polling SQL command as follows:

 	EXECUTE SCRIPT CREDIT."SME_POLL_SAGEMAKER_AUTOPILOT_JOB_STATUS"(
 		'<JOB_NAME>',